 The building is sustainable - they are able to punch through to make larger rooms in the future if necessary.
 Fortunately, there are land use restrictions for 20 yrs. into the future so no one can go in and change the use of the building in the short term.
 Joy described that they had received 6.1 M for low income tax credits, but that these "LITX's" require loads of documentation.
 They also had to make promises to TDA for LEED certification.
 They always conduct criminal background checks on prospective tenants, and keep a waiting list of up to 15 people.
 They have a national firm to verify /check documents.
 They roll consultants in and out during the planning and development stages, and always use a project manager with architectural or engineering background that doesn't sneak in costs!
 The average stay is 27 months.

 At Canal Street, the open "zen-like" structure makes for a homey, transparent feel.The Architect did a good job of working with and accommodating the breeze throughout the building.
-A 6.1 Million development includes every item in the entire building down to the clocks, pictures, and every blade of grass!

 This is great work Amy!
 The layout of the article, mixing pictures and copy is a good way to go about this.